Howard-Tilton-Library/OpenRefine_Intermediate/Lesson_Plan.md

 then return to "Facet/Filter" and try again

 ### Clustering
-* Facet the new final Physical description column which should include size information.
+* Facet one of the new final Physical description columns.
 * Select "Cluster" in the box or on that column select "Edit cells>Cluster and edit..."
 * Experiment with your options until you have joined all of the appropriate values
 * How have the results in the facet box changed?